Privacy and consumer protection enforcement actions against other companies.

 Connecticut Attorney General William Tong, leading a coalition of 19 attorneys general, secured a temporary restraining order blocking DOGE and Elon Musk from accessing Treasury Department payment systems containing sensitive personal data.
 The court found the Trump Administration illegally granted unauthorized access, exposing Americans' bank account details and Social Security numbers.
 The order mandates destruction of downloaded materials and restricts access to vetted civil servants.

-A coalition of attorneys general sued the Trump administration for illegally granting Elon Musk and DOGE access to the Treasury Department's payment system, exposing sensitive personal data of millions of Americans.
-The court granted a temporary restraining order blocking further access and ordering destruction of obtained records.
-The states are seeking a preliminary injunction to continue the protection.
+New York Attorney General Letitia James led a coalition of 11 other attorneys general in filing a lawsuit against the Trump administration for illegally granting Elon Musk and DOGE unauthorized access to the Treasury Department’s central payment system, exposing Social Security numbers, bank account information, and other private data of tens of millions of Americans.
+A federal judge granted a temporary restraining order on February 8, 2025, blocking access and ordering destruction of all obtained records, with the coalition seeking a preliminary injunction to continue the bar on unauthorized access.

 New York Attorney General Letitia James led a multistate lawsuit against Elon Musk and his Department of Government Efficiency (DOGE) for gaining unauthorized access to the U.S. Treasury's payment system, which contains Americans' sensitive personal data and controls vital funding.
 A federal judge granted a temporary restraining order blocking DOGE from accessing this data and requiring the destruction of any records already obtained, with a preliminary injunction hearing set for February 14, 2025.